-Like several other service providers, we cannot afford to go down even for a few minutes forget hours.
-Hence it becomes very important for us to prepare for an event like this, no matter how rare the event might be.
+Like several other service providers, we cannot afford to go down even for a few minutes, let alone hours.
+Hence, it becomes very important for us to prepare for an event like this, no matter how rare the event might be.

 1. Better performance for end users.

-2. Redundancy in the system in case a particular region (or our server within that region) goes down.
+2. Redundancy in the system in case a particular region (or our server within that region) go down.

 At an enterprise scale, re-architecting the whole application to handle failures like this would be a huge challenge.
 But if you have started recently and don’t have much technical debt, you should think about using these strategies starting today and find some clever ways of making your application failure-proof.